faisal-bhuiyan/misc-problems/src/local-search-opt/README.md

 # local-search-optimization
 This repository contains an object-oriented implementation for finding a general solution of the [local search-based optimization problem](https://en.wikipedia.org/wiki/Local_search_(optimization)).
-To this end, I implemented my proposed solution in C++.
+Please read thru the **Problem Statement** section to get an overview of the specific problem this project tackles.

 ## Instructions
 From the root directory, compile and run the `main.cpp` program: `g++ main.cpp`.